 Step 4.
 Review results

 After your test, Dr. Patel will send your results to a certified sleep physician for analysis.
-We will go over the results with you and provide you with the proper care for your sleep apnea.
+We will go over the results with you and provide you with the proper care.

 Step 5.
 Treatment

 Most cases of mild to moderate sleep apnea can be treated with a snore guard.
-However, severe sleep apnea must be treated with the proper CPAP (Continuous Positive Airway Pressure) machine.
+However, severe cases must be treated with the proper CPAP (Continuous Positive Airway Pressure) machine.

-For most sleep apnea, Dr. Patel designs a comfortable, custom-fit sleep apnea appliance for you to wear while you sleep.
+For most conditions, Dr. Patel designs a comfortable, custom-fit sleep apnea appliance for you to wear while you sleep.
 This appliance shifts your jaw just slightly to help your airway stay open.

 Our oral appliances, also called digital snore guards, more accurately fit your mouth than traditional guards.
 We use a 3-D scan of your mouth to design a guard that fits you perfectly, ensuring sound, comfortable sleep for you and your partner.

 If you are ready to sleep better, call us today at 740.881.2600 or book your appointment online.
-If you have any questions regarding sleep apnea or sleep apnea treatment, we are always happy to help.
+If you have any questions regarding sleep apnea symptoms or treatment, we are always happy to help.